cortexlabs/cortex/docs/deployments/request-handlers.md

         metadata: Custom dictionary specified by the user in API configuration.

     Returns:
-        A python dictionary or list.
+        A Python dictionary or list.
     """
 ```